colorzhang/hybris/Make hybris OCC API asynchronize with Netty.md

 There is no significant difference on response time and tps under light load for both sync and async implementation.
 Asynchronization has much better and stable performance than sync under high load.

+#Ideas
+* How to protect your services from overload and cascading failures ** Scaling at server side
+** Throttling at gateway
+** Fail fast at client side

 #Open issues
 - some logic is hard coded